thehelp/project/README.md

 ### Generate documentation

 `groc` generates html files from markdown in your source files' comments.
+Take a look at the docs for this project for an example: [https://thehelp.github.com/project](https://thehelp.github.com/project) (navigation in the top-right).

 ```
 grunt doc

+# automatically publishes generated docs to github pages
+grunt doc --publish-docs
 ```

 Some tips: